JosephDuffy/homebridge-pc-volume/README.md

 ```
   "accessories": [
     {
-      "accessory": "Computer",
+      "accessory": "ComputerSpeakers",
       "name": "MacBook"
     }
   ]
 ```

-Note that `accessory` _must_ be "Computer", while the `name` can be any value of your choosing.
+Note that `accessory` _must_ be "ComputerSpeakers", while the `name` can be any value of your choosing.